-Pine Creek Loop And Ballantine Trail is a 8.8 mile loop trail located near Tortilla Flat, AZ that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking and is accessible year-round.
+Pine Creek Loop And Ballantine Trail is a 6.6 mile moderately trafficked loop trail located near Tortilla Flat, AZ that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.

 I did the longer part of this trail, heading further east a few miles past the 1.5 mile marker (did most of the 14.5 mile loop).
 Once you get up to the beginning of the actual Boulder Flats area the trail is worn and poorly maintained.
 They let cattle run around there so you end up getting confused quite easily (especially if you stray off even a few hundred feet).